nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 there is a change in parameters, as the `FlashcardCommand` classes is missing the Storage parameter.
 This is due to the absence of `ExportCommand` in the FlashcardCommands, since we did not implement the export command for the subject level.
 The rest of the FlashcardCommands do not need the Storage parameter since none of the execute() methods of the Commands require it.
 Additionally, the flashcardcommand package is also missing a few classes such as the `QuizCommand`, `ResultCommand` and `FindCommand` classes.
 This is due to the fact that at the topic level, there are only flashcards in each topic, and it would not make sense to quiz one flashcard at a time, thus the absence of the implementation.
+For more information of the `subjectcommand` package, please refer to <a href="#subjectcommand">SubjectCommand</a> .

 ### 3.3 List Package <a name="list"></a>